 I think you really have to trust your gut and the people on your team to decide when a song or album is finished.
 We could add things to songs forever, but I really think sharing recorded music is about sharing the moments in time of when you created/recorded the piece.
 I think that is the beauty of it and how people connect to music.
 So I usually try not to spend too much time on a song, but instead, I get all my ideas recorded and then if it feels good, it’s good.

 How do you listen to the final mixes/mastered work?

 Since I move around a lot, I often listen to mixes/masters on my own and have them sent to me.
 I will usually listen to them on my laptop speakers, in nice headphones, in the car and then usually on a portable speaker.
 I try to put myself in the position of the general public and how they listen to music.

 How important is pre-release security when sharing new work?

 No horror stories about pre-releases so it’s not super important, at least in my experience.

 Who on your team gets to hear the final versions first and why, what formats do they each need?

-Usually, the producer and myself would listen to the final versions first.
-Then I would play it for my manager, close friends and supporters that work as music supervisors, radio promoters.
+Usually, the producer and I would listen to the final versions first.
+Then I would play it for my manager, close friends and supporters that work as music supervisors, and radio promoters.
 I think it’s good to send to these people, cause they can sometimes help you decide which song would be the lead single, which would be a good commercial radio choice, which would be a good song for sync licensing.